Lisa A. German is the new University Librarian and Dean of Libraries at the University of Minnesota.

 German has over 25 years of experience in leadership of academic libraries.
-The dean of libraries and Elizabeth D. Rockwell Chair at the University of Houston Libraries since 2015, she previously served in leadership positions for the large research libraries at Penn State University and the University of Illinois at Urbana-Champaign.
+She was dean of libraries and Elizabeth D. Rockwell Chair at the University of Houston Libraries from 2015 through February 2020 and previously served in leadership positions at Penn State University and the University of Illinois at Urbana-Champaign.
 She has proven experience managing a large and complex organization, a demonstrated commitment to advancing diversity and inclusion, and a substantial record of accomplishments advancing innovation, inclusive excellence, and national collaborations among academic research universities.

 As dean of libraries for the University of Houston’s research library system, German led the development of a strategic plan emphasizing research productivity, student success, and the quality and relevance of collections for campus and global communities.
 This was paired with a related plan focused on diversity and inclusion.

-At the institutional level, she has been a member of the Academic Leadership Council and has served in leadership roles related to budgetary planning and accreditation.
+At the institutional level, she was a member of the Academic Leadership Council and served in leadership roles related to budgetary planning and accreditation.

 German holds the master of library and information science degree from the University of Illinois Urbana-Champaign.
 She publishes, presents, and is an expert consultant on topics related to library collections, management, planning, policy development, implementation, and assessment.
 Engaged nationally as an academic library leader, German recently led strategic planning for the Greater Western Library Alliance, a consortium of 39 research libraries across the United States.
 She has been active in the Association for Library Collections and Technical Services, has been a member of the editorial board for its peer-reviewed journal, and has served as a mentor for the Association of Research Libraries Leadership Fellows Program, having been part of its inaugural cohort earlier in her career.
 Within the Big Ten Academic Alliance, she has been involved in collaborations related to acquisitions, collections, and technology.